BBQ Pulled Pork Pizza

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-• Pizza dough — you can grab a ball of it at the store or make your own.
+- Pizza dough — you can purchase a ball store-bought pizza dough or make your own.
 (This Homemade Pizza Dough is a family favorite, as is Sourdough Pizza Crust.)

-• BBQ pulled pork — I love to make this recipe using leftover pulled pork, but you can make the pulled pork for it, too!
+- BBQ pulled pork — I love to make this recipe using leftover pork, but you can make the pulled pork in the slow cooker for it, too!
+We typically use a pork shoulder roast or pork butt, but any cut of pork that requires low and slow cooking is perfect to make pulled pork with.

-• Red onion — also known as purple onions, this is going to add some color and pop to the top of our pizza.
+- Red onion — also known as purple onions, this is going to add some color and pop to the top of our pizza.
+You could swap this with caramelized onions, if you prefer, for a more subtle and sweeter onion flavor.

 Variations

-If you don’t have pulled pork, this recipe can be made with shredded chicken.
-(We love rotisserie chicken for something like this, but you can use cooked chicken breasts or thighs.)
-Toss it in your favorite BBQ sauce before adding it to the pizza to give it some more barbecue flavor.
+If you don’t have pulled pork, this recipe can be made with shredded chicken to make a BBQ chicken pizza.
+We love rotisserie chicken for something like this, but you can use cooked chicken breasts or thighs.

 How to make BBQ Pizza with Pulled Pork